enso-org/msdfgen-wasm/README.md

-# Msdfgen library for Wasm32
+# Msdfgen Library for Wasm32

 This repository contains a copy of
 [msdfgen library](https://github.com/Chlumsky/msdfgen) (commit